stephank/orona/README.md

 ## Running an Orona server

 Currently, you need [Node.js] 0.6 and [git] to run Orona.
-To build and run.
+To build and run:

     git clone https://github.com/stephank/orona.git
     cd orona